 The residential option is not available for students who will not yet be 15 by the beginning of the program.

-Program supervision is provided by trained resident advisers (RAs), college and graduate students from over 65 U.S. universities who participate in Columbia’s Internship in Building Community.
-Resident advisers are available to students around-the-clock, seven days a week.
+Direct student supervision is provided by trained Resident Advisers, college and graduate students from over 65 U.S. universities who participate in Columbia’s Internship in Building Community.
+Resident Advisers are available to students around-the-clock, seven days a week.
 Additional professional student affairs and residential life staffers manage the residential staff on-site and provide experienced guidance in responding to student needs.

 Resident Advisors look after the safety of the students with the utmost care.
-During residential orientation on check-in day, students are instructed in basic safety measures, particularly for life in New York City.
-The residential orientation is also an ice-breaking and group-bonding session.
-Community Standards, including curfew and sign-out procedures, are strictly enforced.
+During residential orientation on check-in day, students are instructed in personal safety measures, how to navigate the city properly, and about our strict student sign-out and communication policies, as detailed in our Community Standards.

 Residence Halls & Campus Resources